Definition and explanation

 The document is signed by the consignor himself or an authoritative person who, in most cases, is the sales manager.

-Upon receiving the goods and attached proforma invoice, the consignee performs a physical examination of the goods to see if their quantity and quality matches with the details laid down in the proforma invoice.
+Upon receiving the goods and proforma invoice attached with them, the consignee performs a physical examination of the goods to see if their quantity as well as quality matches with the details laid down in the proforma invoice.
 If the consignee finds that the goods physically match with the details and description provided in the proforma invoice, he transports them to his godown, shop or selling outlet and tries to sell them at best possible price.

-Periodically, the consignee keeps on informing the consignor about the sales made and expenses incurred by him in respect of consigned goods.
-It is done through a statement known as account sales.
+Periodically, the consignee keeps on informing the consignor about the sales made and expenses incurred by him in respect of the goods consigned to him.
+It is done through sending to the consignor a statement known as account sales.